Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Hierarchical Clustering for Multi-country Mortality Data

-This section uses the proposed autocovariance test to explore multiple countries' mortality data, especially the spiked eigenvalues of the autocovariance matrices and proposes a novel hierarchical clustering method for mortality data from different countries.
+This section uses the proposed autocovariance test to explore multiple countries' mortality data, especially the spiked eigenvalues of the autocovariance matrices, and proposes a novel hierarchical clustering method for mortality data from different countries.
 To achieve this, we collect the total death rates for various countries from the Human Mortality Database \citep{HMD}.
-The plots of log mortality rates for Australia are shown in Figure~\ref{3:f6} as an example.
+The plots of log mortality rates for Australia and Belgium are shown in Figure~\ref{3:f6} as an example, where similar patterns are observed for mortality rates in both countries.
 For the best quality of data, we choose the death rates from age 0 to 90 and require each country's sample size to be relatively large.
-For some countries such as the Republic of Korea and Chile, the data are only available for a short period, while for some other countries, the data quality cannot be guaranteed due to some historical reasons.
-As a result, we only study selected countries with total death rates available from 1957 to 2017.
-Besides, as seen in the first graph of Figure~\ref{3:f6}, the age-specific mortality rates are not stationary for most ages; therefore, they have been pre-processed by taking the logarithm and then differenced, since our method is developed for stationary time series.
-The second graph of Figure~\ref{3:f6} illustrates the pattern of age-specific mortality rates for Australia and a similar pattern is commonly seen in many other developed countries.
-However, for countries such as Norway and Iceland, there are quite a few zero death rates for young children due to the relatively small population; hence they are excluded from our study.
-For all the other countries, zero death rates are replaced by the averages of death rates in adjacent years.
+As a consequence, we study countries with total death rates available from 1957 to 2017.
+Besides, for countries with small populations, zero death rates are replaced by the averages of death rates in adjacent years.
 In summary, the data we study has dimension $N=91$ and sample size $T=60$ for each country.

-According to the estimation and testing procedure in Section~\ref{3:sec:3}, factor models in canonical form (\ref{3:canf}) are firstly estimated and normalized from the differenced log death rates for each country.
+According to the estimation and testing procedure in Section~\ref{3:sec:3}, factor models in canonical form (\ref{canonical form 4}) are firstly estimated and normalized from the differenced log death rates for each country.
 In the meantime, the number of factors in the factor model for each country is estimated and compared.
 As shown in Table~\ref{3:tab:1factor}, for most countries, there is only one factor estimated from the differenced log death rates, while there are some exceptions where two, three, and five factors are estimated.
 For countries with the same number of factors, we can compute the test statistic $\widetilde{Z}_{i,\tau}$ to test the equivalence of the temporal covariance in the temporal subspace.
 For the best accuracy in estimating the number of factors and temporal dependence among death rates, the autocovariance test is performed based on $\tau = 1$ throughout this section.

 { }